 Typically, the comparator output is used internally to generate controller interrupts.
-It may also be used to drive an external pin or generate an analog-to-digital converter (ADC) trigger.
+It may also be used to drive an external pin.

 Important: The ASRCP bits in the ACCTLn register must be set before using the analog comparators.
 The proper pad configuration for the comparator input and output pins are described in the Comparator Operating Mode tables.